 Active sleep.
 That’s your newborn REM sleep.
-They’ll twitch a lot, their eyes will move, and their breathing might change pace.
+They’ll squirm a lot, their eyes will move, and their breathing might change pace.
 That’s all normal.
 In this stage, they’re easily disturbed.
 Active sleep makes up about half of the baby sleep cycle.

 Quiet sleep.
 That’s the baby equivalent of deep sleep.
 They’re still and quiet.
 This makes up the other half of the sleep cycle.

 The baby sleep cycle is about 50-60 minutes – and usually they’ll have a period of waking at the end of each cycle.
 But (you’ll have noticed) this can be highly unpredictable.